LambdaHack/LambdaHack/README.md

-The latest official version of the LambdaHack library can be downloaded, compiled for SDL2 and installed automatically using the Cabal tool, version 3.4 or above, which is already a part of your OS distribution, or available within The Haskell Platform[7].
+The latest official version of the LambdaHack library can be downloaded, compiled for SDL2 and installed automatically using the Cabal tool, which is already a part of your OS distribution, or available within The Haskell Platform[7].
 Get the library from Hackage[3] as follows

     cabal update
     cabal run LambdaHack